Professor Keith HanleyProfessor

 - 'The Imaginative Visitor: Wordsworth and the Romantic Construction of Literary Tourism in the Lake District', in The Making of a Cultural Landscape: The English Lake District as Tourist Destination, edited by John Walton and Jason Wood (Ashgate, 2013).

 - An edition, John Ruskin's Continental Tour, 1835: The Written Records and Drawings, assisted by an MHRA Research Associate, Dr Caroline S. Hull (Legenda/Routledge for the MHRA, 2016).

 - 'Ruskin's Many-Sided Soulfulness', in Ruskin as Educator, ed.
 Valerie Purton (Anthem Press, 2018)

-He is currently working on a book project, Travelling in Cicircles: Wordsworth and the Creation of Sacred Geographies in Victorian Literature, editing Ryuzo Mikimoto's English works and researching Laurence Binyon's and William Empson's roles in the mutual influences of Japanese and English literary aesthetics.
+He is currently working on a book project, Travelling in Cicircles: Wordsworth and the Creation of Sacred Space in Victorian Literature, editing Ryuzo Mikimoto's English works and researching Laurence Binyon's, Edmund Blunden's and William Empson's roles in the mutual influences of Japanese and English literary aesthetics.

 PhD Supervision Interests